longclawshop/longclaw/docs/walkthrough/install.rst

   (my_project) $ pip install longclaw

 We also need to install the client library for our payment gateway integration.
-We are going to use Paypal as our payment gateway in this walkthrough.
-To make things easy, we will use Paypal Express Checkout.
-For this we can use the Braintree SDK:
+We are going to use Braintree as our payment gateway in this walkthrough.

 .. code-block:: bash